Stone of Arc actively promotes traditional techniques

 Stone of Arc facilitates events for people to practice and develop their dry stone skills

-For those who aspire to become a qualified or professional dry stone waller, or to have their existing skills and experience formally recognised, we offer a range of test specific features and pre-test preparation courses for all four levels of the Craftsman Certification scheme.
-Test events will take place on the final day of test preparation courses.
+For those who aspire to become a qualified or professional dry stone waller, or to have their existing skills and experience formally recognised, we offer a range of test-specific features and pre-test preparation courses for all four levels of the DSWA UK Craftsman Certification Scheme.
+Exam events will take place on the final day of test preparation courses.
 Applications for tests must be submitted 6 weeks prior to a test event.
 Register your interest or call us for a discussion.

-In addition to the numerous courses we provide covering structures pertinent to the certification scheme, test preparation courses offer a detailed insight into the standards required by the DSWA UK.
+In addition to numerous courses on structures pertinent to the certification scheme, we offer test preparation courses that provide detailed insight into the standards required by the DSWA UK.
 We also look at ways to improve your speed and efficiency for the timed test elements and offer significant pre-test practice opportunities to prepare you for success.

-This certificate is the first professional level qualification in the DSWA’s craftsman certification scheme.
+This is the first professional level qualification in the DSWA UK Craftsman Certification scheme.
+There are no prerequisites for this exam.

-For people holding Intermediate Level 2 certification or above, an online Instructor training course will be available.
+For people holding Intermediate Level 2 certification or above, an Instructor Training Course is available.